hugomdm/Parallel_Computing/README.md

   > install.packages("furvin_1.0.tar.gz")

 and
-  > import(furvin)
+  > library(furvin)

 afterwards you can run the testing codes.

 Credits:
-This work was made by Lia Furtado and Hugo Vinsion
+This work was made by Lia Furtado and Hugo Vinson